OlivierBelan/SNN-Sim/README.md

 More parameters are available, check the test_RL.py/test_SL.py file for more information.

-To make a comparison a ANN runner is also available (made with pytorch), to run it, you need to uncomment "start_config_path = "./config/config_ann/SL/" in test_SL.py or test_RL.py and comment the other one "start_config_path = "./config/config_snn/SL/".
+To facilitate comparisons, an ANN runner built with PyTorch is also available.
+To use it, uncomment the line start_config_path = "./config/config_ann/SL/" in either test_SL.py or test_RL.py, and comment out the corresponding SNN configuration line start_config_path = "./config/config_snn/SL/"

 A more complete version with more algorithms and more examples is available at: https://github.com/OlivierBelan/Evo-Sim (mainly NeuroEvolution algorithms)